Waterville-area college students pitch businesses to Greenlight Maine

 View this post on Instagram

-ShopLight uses algorithms and community reviews to sift through product listings for an essential products marketplace.
+ShopLight uses algorithms and community reviews to sift through product listings for an essential product marketplace.
 Presented by Charis Li, ShopLight targets college students and people who move often.

 “We believe that this business model is quite sustainable because we target the small inventory list that generate the highest values,” Li said.